WillCWatson/complete-javascript-course-clone/README.md

+**Everything below is from the original repo from which this was cloned, and is in the context of the course I am taking.**

 # Course Material and FAQ for my Complete JavaScript Course

 This repo contains starter files and final code for all sections and projects contained in the course.